 Hey friends!
-One of the most frequent questions I get from you guys is regarding how to decorate with thrift store finds, and you know I couldn’t be happier to answer.
+One of the most frequent questions I get from you guys is about how to decorate with thrift store finds, and you know I couldn’t be happier to answer.
 For this month’s Thrift Store Decor Upcycle Challenge I’ll share what to look for and how to incorporate your finds into your decor.
 Ready?

 I’m sure you guessed that this challenge is one of my faves. ;)